edbratt/hk2-site-test/extensibility.md

 ### Proxies and equals()

-HK2 treats the equals method of Object slightly differently from other methods.
-If the incoming parameter of the equals method is itself a proxy, then HK2 will unwrap that object and send in the unproxied object.
+GlassFish HK2 treats the equals method of Object slightly differently from other methods.
+If the incoming parameter of the equals method is itself a proxy, then GlassFish HK2 will unwrap that object and send in the unproxied object.
 This is to ensure that two proxy instances that are pointing to the same underlying service will return true even if the equals method is not explicitly implemented.
 Consider the following example: